Jirka-Mayer/BachelorThesis/thesis-text.md

 The training will run for a given number of epochs.
 In each epoch an average symbol error rate on validation dataset is recorded.
 The final trained model is the model, that had the lowest validation symbol error rate, during the whole training.
 If the number of epochs trained is sufficiently high, this method should return the model at the point, where the generalization error began to rise.
 Also note that the symbol error rate here is the edit distance function from Tensorflow.
 It is a diffenrent implementation of SER, than the one used for evaluation.

-Evaluation will be performed with the trained model, by feeding in the evaluation images and reading the resulting token sequence.
-There are, however, two additional steps performed.
-Firstly the prodced token sequence is repaired.
+During evaluation, the beam search decoding algorithm is used with the beam width of 100 (https://arxiv.org/pdf/1601.06581.pdf).
+There are two additional steps performed after that.
+Firstly the produced token sequence is repaired.
 This means the rules regarding beamed notes are checked and corrected and attachment tokens are sorted properly.
 This repairing process is relatively simple and completely rule-based.
 For the details see the `repair_annotation` function inside `app/vocabulary.py`.
 After the repairing process, leading and trailing barlines are stripped from both gold data and the prediction.
 This is because barlines at the beginning and at the end of staff convey no additional meaning.
 It is analogous to trimming whitespace characters around a sentence.
 Barlines with repeat signs are not stripped away, since they are important.

 ## Experiments